Concordium/concordium.github.io/source/shared/net/guides/multisig-transfer.rst

 Add a release schedule
 ======================

-You’re now ready to create a release schedule where you can specify when you want the transfer to take place.
+You can now create a release schedule and specify when you want the transfer to take place.
 You can choose between a regular interval schedule and an explicit schedule.

+.. _multisig-schedule-regular:

 Option 1: Create a regular interval schedule
 --------------------------------------------